aleggs/Reddit-bots/README.md

 4. Scans the row to get desired information.

+5. Calls comment parsing to look up relevant comments.

-5. Comments that information on a submission.
+5. Comments all that information on a submission.

 ### Comment parsing

-The secondary function of SSD Bot is to classify and compile NewMaxx's comments about SSDs on r/bapcs into a database, (powered by SQLite and Flask) and then when the bot is summoned, link or quote from those comments.
-It:
+The secondary function of SSD Bot is add relevant comments onto a post.

-1. Connects to a SQL database (comments.db).

-2. Parses through u/NewMaxx's comments.
+1. During the setup phase, it compiles all comments from r/buildapcsales that match the brand and model of the current post into comments.db.

-3. Adds them to comment.db, tracking comment ID, brand and model mentioned, comment score, and the text in the body of the comment.
+2. comments.db tracks comment ID, number of keyword matches, brand, model, comment permalink, comment score, and the text in the body of the comment.

-   * It makes use of PRAW's comment ID feature and SQL's primary key feature to avoid duplication of comments in the database.
+3. When the main file is run, it looks through the database and attempts to pick out the most relevant comments.

+4. It returns those comments to the core function.